Key Takeaways

 - Cutting or recomp: You'll need discipline.
 The hunger can be significant, particularly in the first few weeks.

-3. Fatigue and Morning Grogginess
+3. Lethargy and Morning Grogginess — Causes and Fixes

 GH naturally spikes during deep sleep.
-MK-677 amplifies this nocturnal GH pulse — which is actually why sleep quality improves for most users.
+MK-677 amplifies this nocturnal GH pulse — which is why sleep quality improves for most users.
 The downside: some people wake up feeling groggy or lethargic, especially early in a cycle.

 4. Tingling or Numbness in Hands